 Stress tests are an essential component of the ICAAP used for managing the Bank and the Group and for capital planning.
-Stress tests allow an assessment of the Group's resistance in the context of extreme, yet plausible scenarios of external events.
+Stress tests allow an assessment of the Group's resistance in the context of extreme, yet plausible scenarios of external and internal events.

 The integrated stress tests are conducted assuming scenario of unfavourable economic conditions that may adversely affect the Bank's financial situation in at least a full two-year time horizon (for liquidity risk - in one-year horizon).
 The risk scenario, ie. the most plausible (in at least a full two-year time horizon) scenario of negative deviations from the base scenario, expressed in terms of macroeconomic and financial ratios is common for all risk types and is aligned with the scenario accepted at the group level of the parent entity of the Bank.
+The scenario may include idiosyncratic events.